 This apparent stability masks a major inflation-induced decline in the board’s purchasing power, which is threatening the jobs of its members.
 The board’s public funding has thus dropped $20 million in 20 years (in constant dollars).
 Though the National Film Board received the equivalent of $77 million to fulfill its mission in 2001-2002, it actually had only $57 million to work with in 2021-2022.
 CUPE intervened in pre-budget consultations in Ottawa to demand increased funding.

 Wages, working conditions and job losses

-Since the communications sector is almost entirely in the private sector, the profit motive is paramount.
-It has been noted in recent years that increasing numbers of freelancers are being used and that employers are resorting to strategies to move work to non-union affiliates where jobs are more precarious or to entities outside the country that offer less attractive wages and working conditions.
+Since the communications sector is almost entirely private, the profit motive is predominant.
+It has been noted in recent years that the numbers of sub-contractors, persons occupying temporary positions and freelancers have been on the rise, and employers, meanwhile, are resorting to strategies to move work to non-unionized affiliates where jobs are more precarious and even to foreign countries where wages and working conditions are not as good.

-An ad hoc committee on technological change was also established by CUPE Quebec at the initiative of CUPE 2815, but its work was interrupted by the pandemic.
-This committee’s mandate is to advise the management of the Quebec division on positions to be taken with respect to technologies such as 5G, artificial intelligence and automation.
+An ad hoc committee on technological change was established by CUPE Quebec in 2019 at the initiative of CUPE 2815.
+Under the direction of the president of the communications sector, the committee surveyed the executives of locals in Quebec and discovered that this issue is of concern to about one-quarter of the unions.
+The committee was given a mandate to advise the CUPE Quebec Executive on positions to be taken with respect to disruptive technologies such as 5G, artificial intelligence, the use of the Internet for telework and automation.